nilsjha/ntnu-mobapp-oblig1/mobapp4/README_DOCKER.md

 1. Create .env file in this dir to hold environment variables.
 See .env.example for required variables.
 1. Link or copy the whised *docker-compose* depending on your enviroment
    * **When running on server:** Use the *docker-compose-prod.yml* to generate ssl certs and expose the service to a domain.
-This can be done with `ln -s docker-compose-prod.yml docker-compose.yml` in UNI\*X.
+This can be done with `ln -s docker-compose-prod.yml docker-compose.yml` in UN\*X.
-   * **When running on locally with locahost:** Use the *docker-compose-dev.yml* to set up the service with ports mapped to `localhost`.
+   * **When running on locally with localhost:** Use the *docker-compose-dev.yml* to set up the service with ports mapped to `localhost`.
 Payara, PostgreSQL will work, Traefik will not be invoked.
 3. Set the required enviroment variables for the JavaEE Application (*"the server"*) by creating `src/main/resources/META-INF/microprofile-config.properties`.
 A template is available named `src/main/resources/META-INF/microprofile-config.properties.default`.

 ## Operation